East Coast College (Lowestoft)

 Two years part-time.

-2018 entry: A Foundation degree, (or equivalent) - FdA or FdSc
+A Foundation degree, (or equivalent) - FdA or FdSc

 The Children's Care Learning and Development programme is an exciting programme enabling those working in early years to work towards graduate status.
 The course is suitable as a pathway to primary school teaching (you must also achieve GCSE maths, English and science).

 Those studying at Lowestoft will attend one day per week (2.00pm - 9.00pm) and will need to have face-to-face contact with children for at least 20 hours per week.

 As this course is employment-based learning, students will require the support of their employer to successfully complete the qualification.
 Students need a mentor in the workplace to support them with their studies.
 These courses emphasise multi-agency working, helping to create a workforce committed to joint working and improving standards of care for children.

 Students study early intervention, child health and professional practice alongside their dissertation study.
 Topics offered for dissertation last year included identification of gifted and talented children, the value of home visiting in transitions and whether the school starting age is too young.
 Future employment opportunities exist in schools, children's centres, playgroups, nurseries, social care and voluntary organisations.

 All students are allocated a personal tutor who will offer pastoral support and will visit students in their settings.
 In addition, academic tutorials are an integral part of each module during which students can clarify and review the teaching and learning with their tutors.

 The areas of study include early years, care and education, children's services and play work.